A guide to understanding omnichannel retail

 Omnichannel in retail is a strategy used by retailers to attract, engage, and retain customers across all physical and digital channels.
 When a customer moves between these channels, online or offline, every interaction they have with the retailer should be consistent to deliver a seamless buying experience.

 The line between these physical and digital interactions has blurred, evolving into a single, connected omnichannel retail experience called “phygital.”
-But no matter where or how customer shop, two things are clear.
-Number one, customers expect the experience to be ultra convenient in a way that caters to their needs.
+But no matter where or how customers shop, two things are clear.
+One, customers expect the experience to be ultra convenient in a way that caters to their needs.
 And two, they expect that experience to be the same wherever they go.

 While data is a critical part of your omnichannel in retail strategy, knowing how to use it will impact the success of your strategy.